Horace Lawson Hunley: Biography

 Hunley organized and arranged funding for a third submarine.
-The third boat was one-third financed by Hunley, one-third by E. C. Singer (an associate of Horace's in the Confederate Secret Service and nephew of Isaac Singer, constructor of the sewing machine), and the remaining third to Singer associates R. W. Dunn and J. D. Breaman.
+The third boat, the H. L. Hunley, was one-third financed by Hunley, one-third by E. C. Singer (an associate of Horace's in the Confederate Secret Service and nephew of Isaac Singer, constructor of the sewing machine), and the remaining third to Singer associates R. W. Dunn and J. D. Breaman.
 Singer named the third vessel the H. L. Hunley to honor Horace's devotion and efforts to his sub projects.
 After a demonstration held on July 31, 1863 was successful by sinking an old barge the submarine was transported to Charleston harbor and presented to General P. G. T. Beauregard.
 Five men from the first crew of the Hunley died during early tests when she was accidentally swamped by the wake of a passing ship through her open hatches; four managed to escape.
 Another crew was recruited by Hunley who promised Beauregard a timely attempt.
 This crew included experienced crew members from earlier experiments.
 On October 15, 1863, Hunley took his turn at command during a routine exercise.
 The vessel again sank, and this time all eight crew members were killed, including Hunley himself.
 The vessel was later raised and used again in 1864 in the first successful sinking of an enemy vessel by a submarine in naval history.
 The operation was also fateful for the H. L. Hunley herself, which sank a third time, and for the second time losing all hands.

 Upon recovery of the submarine and associated artifacts, it was discovered that the spar torpedo exploded while still attached to the spar.
 The system was designed to have the submarine ram the torpedo barb into the hull, back off to a safe distance, then activate the ignition via a long-length of rope.
 The submarine was never intended to be that close to the explosion and probably suffered significant structural damage, which contributed to her loss.

 Horace Lawson Hunley was buried with full military honors at Magnolia Cemetery in Charleston, South Carolina, on November 8, 1863.